Improving Outcomes and Reducing Costs for Medicaid Managed Care Patients

-Refuah Health Center (Refuah) is a federally qualified health center that serves low-income residents in the Hudson Valley region.
-In 2012, NYSHealth awarded Refuah a grant to partner with Fidelis Care, one of the largest Medicaid managed care plans in New York State, and Health Management Associates (HMA), to collect and then analyze claims to identify unnecessary utilization and costs.
+Refuah Health Center is a federally qualified health center that serves low-income residents in the Hudson Valley region.
+NYSHealth awarded Refuah a grant to partner with Fidelis Care, one of the largest Medicaid managed care plans in New York State, and Health Management Associates (HMA), to collect and then analyze claims to identify unnecessary utilization and costs.
 At the time, Refuah lacked information on the utilization patterns of its patients outside of its center, such as costs of emergency, specialty, and hospital care.
-Under this grant, it aimed to use the data/information collected to implement new payment schemes for lowering health care costs and improving quality services for its patients.
+Under this grant, it aimed to use the data collected to implement new payment schemes for lowering health care costs and improving quality of services for its patients.

 Grantee: Refuah Health Center

 Grantee Website: http://refuahhealthcenter.com/